elixir-lang/ex_doc/README.md

 After adding ExDoc as a dependency, run `mix deps.get` to install it.

+> Note: Some Operating System distributions split Erlang into multiple packages and at least one ExDoc dependency (`earmark_parser`) requires Erlang development environment.
+If you get a message like "/usr/lib/erlang/lib/parsetools-2.3.1/include/yeccpre.hrl: no such file or directory", it means you lack this environment.
+For instance, on the Debian operating system and its derivatives, you need to `apt install erlang-dev`.

 ExDoc will automatically pull in information from your projects, like the application and version.
 However, you may want to set `:name`, `:source_url` and `:homepage_url` to have a nicer output from ExDoc, such as:

 ```elixir